Wyntuition/jekyll-now/todo/02-work-internal.md

 Cllient
 "Glenn represents himself well in client meetings.
 He always asks thought provoking questions in refinement and planning meetings in front of the client.
 Related, he does a really good job explaining some tough technical concepts to our Product Owner from a business value perspective."

-" I was extremely impressed with how quickly he picked up not only the technical aspects of the project, but also the business process and bigger picture"

-- Initiative to fix problem with a DevOps bottlneck

-- Keep trying to apply best practices more and more; implementation patterns keep coming up